Difference Between Stock vs Equities

 - In preferred stocks, as the name suggests some preference is given to the holder of these stocks like they are generally paid a fixed dividend over and above the common stockholders provided the company has made enough profits but they do not have any voting rights i.e. they cannot participate in decision making of the company.
 They are also given preference while returning back money in case the company is liquidated.

 - At the same time, common stockholders are the ones who take the maximum risk, as they are paid off at the end, but they have the privilege of voting rights i.e. they participate in the decision-making of the company.
 Also, they have right over the entire residual profits of the company.

 Head to Head Comparison between Stock vs Equities (Infographics)

 Below is the top 7 difference between Stock vs Equities :

 Key Differences between Stock vs Equities

 Stocks vs Equities are one and the same thing to a great extent.
 The difference between the two occurs due to an event called listing of shares in which a part of equity (ownership of the company) is allotted to the general public to raise capital.
-Post listing, stocks can be traded on stock exchanges i.e. could be bought and sold among public based on return expectation from the company.
+Post listing, stocks can be traded on stock exchanges i.e. could be bought and sold among the public based on return expectations from the company.
 Hence, the word stock market was derived, which is a place where stocks are purchased and sold.
-With sale and purchase of stocks, ownership of the company is also transferred.
+With the sale and purchase of stocks, ownership of the company is also transferred.

 Hence, in brief, equity is the amount of capital invested by a promoter of the company and in return holds the ownership of the company while stocks are equity shares issued to the general public to raise capital in return of ownership share in the company.